 Painting 101: The Necessary Supplies

-So it’s almost 2017.
-Like most of us I’m sure you made some new years resolutions.
+Whether you’re reading this post when it posted in the beginning of 2017 or if you’re reading it now… You’re probably like like most of us and I’m sure you made some new years resolutions that you either plan to get done (or that you never got around to.)
 Do any of them include getting some things crossed off your home improvement list?
 And does that list have painting on it?

 If you answered yes to the questions above then I suggest reading below.
 I’ve provided a list of the essential items you